Get our FREE VBA eBook of the 30 most useful Excel VBA macros.

 Example 4: Check file existence before VBA copy

-The FileCopy command will happily overwrite a file without showing any errors.
-Therefore, it is a good idea to check if a file already exists before copying over it.
+The FileCopy command will overwrite an existing file without showing any errors.
+Therefore, it is a good idea to check if a file already exists before copying it.

 The code below checks for the existence of a file in the target location.
-If a file exists, a message box with a Yes/No options appear.
+If a file exists, a message box with a Yes/No options appears.
 Clicking No exists the macro.

 Sub VBACheckTargetFileCopyFile()